tomduhourq/play-scala/README.md

 ## Damn Import

-  As I mentioned before, we have troubles to import the app to Intellij and getting the dependencies correctly detected, so MY personal solution was to:
+  As I mentioned before, we have troubles to import the app to Intellij and getting the dependencies correctly detected.
+  Obviously, first make sure that you can import the project as SBT project.
+  My personal solution was to:

   ````sbt clean```` inside the project's folder +
   remove all ````.idea```` and all ````.iml```` files +